Papatheodorou-Group/BENGAL/README.md

 3) an example config file for running the Nextflow pipeline

 ## System requirements
-#### hardware:
+#### Hardware:
 This workflow is written to be executed on HPC clusters with LSF job scheduler.
-It could be easily adapted to other shcedulers by changing job resource syntax.
-If the GPU inplementation of scVI is to be used (especially for speeding up the integration on large datasets, GPU computing nodes are required and please refer to [scVI](https://scvi-tools.org/).
+It could be easily adapted to other schedulers by changing job resource syntax in the nextflow script.
+If the GPU inplementation of scVI is to be used (beneficial for speeding up the integration on large datasets), GPU computing nodes are required, please refer to [scVI-tools site](https://scvi-tools.org/) for respective setups.

 #### OS:
 Development of this workflow was done on Rocky Linux 8.5 (RHEL), while in theory this can be run on any linux distribution.
 To run the GPU inplementation of scVI we used Nvidia Tesla V100 GPUs.

 ## Installation:

-#### Pull the source code for BENGAL
+#### Pull the source code of BENGAL:
 `git clone git@github.com:Functional-Genomics/CrossSpeciesIntegration.git`

-#### If nextflow or singularity is not installed in your cluster, install them, [go to nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html), [go to singularity documentation](https://singularity-tutorial.github.io/01-installation/)
+#### If nextflow or singularity is not installed in your cluster, install them, refer to [nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) or [singularity documentation](https://singularity-tutorial.github.io/01-installation/).

 ## Inputs:
 The nextflow script takes one input file: a tab-seperated metadata file mapping species to the paths of raw count AnnData objects, in the form of .h5ad files.
 See example: `example_metadata_nf.tsv`.

+The config file defines project directories and parameters.
+See example: `config/example.config`

+**Please change the directories and parameters in the metadata and config file for your own application as appropriate**

 #### Input Requirements: